R-Santev/core-contracts/docs/child/h_modules/StakeSyncer.md

 > StakeSyncer

-This contract is used to emit a specific event on stake, unstake, delegate and udelegate; Child chain listen for this event to sync the state of the validators
+This contract is used to emit a specific event on stake, unstake, delegate and undelegate; Child chain listen for this event to sync the state of the validators